gurdiga/website-photo-gallery-widget/index.md

 ## Summary

-Suppose you have a folder with images somewhere, auto-indexed with `nginx`, like this one:
+Suppose you have a folder with images and videos somewhere, auto-indexed with `nginx`, like this one:

 <a href="https://sandradodd.com/vlad/">https://sandradodd.com/vlad/</a>

-You can make a slide-show gallery out of the photos in that folder like this:
+You can make a slide-show gallery out of the photos and videos in that folder like this:

 ```html
 <a gallery href="https://sandradodd.com/vlad/">Photos</a>